miek770/binary-clock/README.md

 - Consider using delays.h instead of timer1 for the low-battery blink.
 The use of the timer seems unecessary and it would be a good excuse to explore the available functions;
 - Consider importing timers.h to setup timer0, instead of manually setting each register;
 - Consider using the idle power management mode when nothing is happening to reduce battery consumption.
 First check if it would interfere with timer0;
-- Test the PCB;
-- Finish soldering the components;
-- Assemble the clock;
 - Replace the PIC18F252 with a PIC18F2220 in the schematic.

 ### Debugging